A synthetic approach to detecting $v_1$-periodic families: Adams self-maps and detection for

 see \cite[Th.4.3.2]{greenbook}.
-Let us check that the class $\widetilde{v}_1^4$ here is a permanent cycle, but this follows for degree reasons.
+The class $\widetilde{v}_1^4$ here is a permanent cycle for degree reasons.
 Indeed, the first differential $v_1^4$ could support would be a $d_3$, but the only class in bidegree $(7,3)$ supports a $d_3$ and thus can't be a boundary.
 Everything in higher filtration vanishes on the $E_4$-page.\\